By Andy Grieshop, North Carolina State University

 There was a fantastic showing in the Fine Particle Arts Competition, and Shanna Ratnesar-Shumate, next year’s chair, has an amazing array of art to draw from for next year’s conference!
 This year marked our 6th Annual Competition, and we received 20 photo and 3 video entries, check them out here!
 We also again had both Student Poster and Oral Platform Competitions.
 There were 277 posters and presentations participating.
 Thanks to all the Judges as well as Brechtel and Yifang Zhu for providing the prizes.

 A highlight of each day’s plenary sessions was the awarding of the Friedlander, Hering, Sinclair, Whitby, Liu and Mercer Awards, the Aerosol Science and Technology Outstanding Publication and Reviewer Awards, the Juan de la Mora Prize, and the announcement of two new AAAR Fellows.
 Congratulations to all the recipients (https://www.aaar.org/2023/award-winners/!)

-A huge thank you to the Attendees, Presenters, Session Chairs, Student Assistants, and all that helped to organize the Conference.
-Each of you contributed to its success.
-Along with everyone mentioned above, I would also like to recognize the:
+I want to personally extend a note of gratitude to the Attendees, Tutorial Speakers, Presenters, Session Chairs, Student Assistants, and all that helped to organize the Conference.
+Each of you contributed to the great energy and what felt like a very successful event.
+I would especially like to recognize the following key groups: